Buster Bar Ice Cream Cake

 Buster Bar Cake Ingredients

-- Fudge Sauce.
-Buy a big jar, so you have a nice even layer of fudge in the middle.
+- Hot Fudge Sauce.
+Buy a big jar of chocolate fudge sauce, so you have a nice even layer of fudge in the middle.
 If you have to heat it a tad to spread it, that’s ok.
 But it should be no more than room temperature or the ice cream will melt.